terry-flander/VehicleSurveyCodingChallenge/README.md

 E.g.
 * mvn exec:java -Dexec.args="Vehicle_Survey_Coding_Challenge_sample_data.txt tmp"

-This will run the VehicledSurveyCodingChallenge main class and produce output CSV files the Output directory 'tmp'.
+This will run the VehicleSurveyCodingChallenge main class and produce output CSV files the Output directory 'tmp'.
 As this file is identical to the original test data, the output in that directory should match the output created during 'test' processing in the 'output' directory.